aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 If you want to get the list of available fonts, which, for example, can be used to render a PDF document, you can use the [GetAvailableFonts](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.font_source_base/#a9629a582d71e31ca263840460405398f) method, as shown in the following code example.
 The [PhysicalFontInfo](https://apireference.aspose.com/words/cpp/class/aspose.words.fonts.physical_font_info) class specifies information about the physical font available to Aspose.Words font engine:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-WorkingWithFontSources-GetListOfAvailableFonts.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithFontSources-GetListOfAvailableFonts.cpp" >}}